MicrosoftDocs/azure-video-indexer/azure-video-indexer/deploy-with-bicep.md

 ## Create a role assignment Bicep module

-Copy and paste the following content to a file called `role-assignment-.bicep` in your working directory.
-The module grants the system assigned identity the role of “Storage Blob Data Contributor” on the storage account of the VI account.
+Copy and paste the following content to a file called *role-assignment.bicep* in your working directory.
+The module grants the system assigned identity the role of Storage Blob Data Contributor on the storage account of the VI account.

 ```cli